Debt Consolidation - what is it and is it right for you?

 But he could save even more if he moved his debt somewhere he could pay less interest.

-Because Harmoney doesn’t charge any early payment penalties, John could increase his monthly payments and aim to pay off the loan in 30 months, saving even more.
+Because Harmoney doesn’t charge any early repayment penalties, Jason could increase his monthly payments and aim to pay off the loan in 30 months, saving even more.

 Get off the debt treadmill – and stay off.

-If you’re looking at debt consolidation to clear up credit card “overspending”, the most important thing to do is cancel your cards, or restrict the way you use them and pay them off in full every month when you do.
+If you’re looking at debt consolidation to clear up credit card “overspending”, the most important thing to do is cancel your cards, or at least put them away somewhere safe so you don't use them.

 Think of a debt consolidation personal loan like a nicotine patch – lessening temptation by giving you the chance to ditch the cards – it’ll help, but only if you put in the effort too.

 Keeping your finances focused is another crucial step in getting out of debt.
-Got a budget?
-If you don’t, then make one!
 Budgeting is key to making your finances work.
 Knowing your regular outgoings and separating the wants and the needs will help you assess what you can and can’t afford – and if you can afford to pay more than the monthly minimum on any of your debts, it could save you hundreds, or even thousands.

 Put a fixed date on being debt free.

 Find out how much you could save by consolidating your debt with a Harmoney personal loan.
-Click here to start the no obligation application process – you’ll find out exactly how much it will cost, and could be on your way to financial freedom in just a few days.
+Start the no obligation application process – you’ll find out exactly how much it will cost, and could be on your way to financial freedom in just a few days.

 General Advice Disclaimer